deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

     print(new_sim.methods[0].name)
     # DAS of 17O

 Loading complex methods from a file, like the DAS example above, can reduce complex code.
 Methods representing actual experiments can be saved to a file to later be loaded into a script as needed.

 Serializing a Simulator Object
 ------------------------------

-The entire :ref:`simulator_api` object may be serialized to a JSON-compliant file using the :meth:`~mrsimulator.Simulator.save` method.
+The entire :ref:`simulator_api` object may be serialized to a JSON-compliant file using the :meth:`~mrsimulator.Simulator.save` Python method.
 By default, the attribute values are serialized as physical quantities represented as a string with a value and a unit.

 .. code-block:: python